top of page

 It has been hard work and long hours, but I wouldn’t have it any other way.
 If it wasn’t a challenge, it wouldn’t be as rewarding as it is.

-What I do is a privilege and I am so grateful for the opportunity to be a part of special moments in people’s lives – good and bad.
+I am so grateful for the opportunity to be involved in special moments in people’s lives.

 Thank you for choosing me to be a part of your special day.